Faculty

 Information

 Melanie Chamberlin intends on improving her golf swing (an ongoing process), now that both her children on married.
 Athough she has yet to sample the waves on Narragansett, she has made huge strides in crafting modest bracelets and earrings which has taken time away from the surfboard.
 She is always looking for ways to create fun and affordable decorations for events such as the Senior Dinner (her personal favorite event!).
-Her big project is to produce a multi-class reunion for her high school to take place next June.

 Back